Hot Topics in the Financial Services Industry

 Some of the state and local restrictions also extend to the use of credit-related information for employment purposes.
 For example, in California, credit history reports may be obtained only for certain types of jobs, like those involving certain financial data or sensitive information or managerial positions, or when such reports are required by applicable law.
-New York City now imposes similar restrictions.
-See New York City to Restrict Employer Credit Checks.
+New York City also imposes similar restrictions.

-States such as Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont and Washington have similar laws that limit using credit-related information for employment purposes, unless it is "substantially related" to the job.
+States such as Colorado, Connecticut, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont and Washington have similar laws that limit using credit-related information for employment purposes, unless it is "substantially related" to the job.
 The District of Columbia bans employers from inquiring about credit history with limited exceptions for positions in law enforcement or for financial institution positions that entail access to personal financial information.